National Assembly (South Korea): Negotiation groups

 In order to meet the quorum, the United Liberal Democrats, who then held 17 seats, arranged to "rent" three legislators from the Millennium Democratic Party.
 The legislators returned to the MDP after the collapse of the ULD-MDP coalition in September 2001.

 Legislative process

-To introduce a bill, a legislator must present the initiative to the Speaker with the signatures of at least ten other members of the assembly.
-The bill must then be edited by a committee to ensure that the bill contains correct and systematic language.
-It can then be approved or rejected by the Assembly.
+For a legislator to introduce a bill, they must submit the proposal to the Speaker, accompanied by the signatures of at least ten other assembly members.
+A committee must then review the bill to verify that it employs precise and orderly language.
+Following this, the Assembly may either approve or reject the bill.

 Committees

 There are 17 standing committees which examine bills and petitions falling under their respective jurisdictions, and perform other duties as prescribed by relevant laws.